Abandoned Mine Land Reclamation Program

 State and tribal AML programs use funds to prepare for reclamation through:

-• an extensive permitting process,
+- an extensive permitting process,

-• environmental assessments,
+- environmental assessments,

-• site surveys, and
+- site surveys, and

-• the development of reclamation plans.
+- the development of reclamation plans.

 Generally, states and tribes must reclaim all Priority 1 and 2 coal sites before using AML funds on Priority 3 coal sites, but several exceptions exist.

-In addition to scheduled reclamation projects, states and tribes can use AML funds for related efforts , such as:
+In addition to scheduled reclamation projects, states and tribes can use AML funds for related efforts (PDF) , such as:

-• covering the costs of administering and enforcing their AML programs
+- covering the costs of administering and enforcing their AML programs

-• funding emergency AML reclamation projects
+- funding emergency AML reclamation projects

-• setting aside annual funds (up to 30%) for projects related to acid mine drainage
+- setting aside annual funds (up to 30%) for projects related to acid mine drainage

 Certification